 Discover why poor liver health is deeply connected to immune system problems

-(NaturalHealth365) Rates of nonalcoholic fatty liver disease – an accumulation of harmful fat in the livers of people with no history of alcoholism – have skyrocketed over the last few years.
-According to the U.S. Centers for Disease Control and Prevention (CDC), the condition currently affects between 80 and 100 million adults in the United States – a shocking figure.
+(NaturalHealth365) Rates of nonalcoholic fatty liver disease – an accumulation of harmful fat in the liver of people with no history of alcoholism – have skyrocketed over the last few years.
+In fact, according to the U.S. Centers for Disease Control and Prevention (CDC), this condition currently affects between 80 and 100 million adults in the United States – a shocking figure.
 But, even more relevant, is this scientific review which illustrates how liver health is linked to the immune system.
 And, how this relationship helps to protect us from outer threats.

-As COVID-19 cases continue to surge in the United States, the need for a strong immune system is obviously a “top priorty” for many Americans.
-Let’s take a look at the many ways in which the liver works hand-in-glove with the immune system to protect our health.
+As infectious diseases continue to plague many people throughout the world, the need for a strong immune system is obviously a “top priority.”
+So, let’s take a look at the many ways in which the liver works hand-in-glove with the immune system to protect our health.

 Health ALERT: Over 300 life-sustaining functions depend on liver health

 When it comes to performing body functions necessary for life, the liver is the original multitasker.

 The major detoxifying organ of the body, the liver neutralizes toxins and sets them up to be flushed harmlessly away through excretions.
 A truly indispensable function – as we are being besieged as never before by a noxious assortment of environmental toxins, synthetic chemicals, potential carcinogens and pathogens.